 Get the registrar, registration dates, nameservers, status codes, and registrant handle for any domain — in clean JSON, not regex-parsed text.
-RDAP-first with port-43 WHOIS fallback for legacy TLDs.
+4-tier fallback chain: rdap.org → IANA RDAP bootstrap → 22 hardcoded RDAP servers → port-43 socket WHOIS for 50+ TLDs.
 No setup, no parsing.

 Type any domain to see the live WHOIS / RDAP response from the API.
 Free, no signup — rate-limited to 5 lookups/day per browser.